 Let’s face it: many of us are looking for “the very same grail.”
 Each time, downloading this or that indicator or strategy, we have a small hope: “but what if ?”
 If you recall the “Alchemist” by Coelho, then wealth is often worth looking under your nose.
 In our case – right in the trading terminal.

-Everyone knows that there are are trending indicators, designed, in fact, to work in a trend, but there are oscillators that work best in the flat.
-The indicator, which we will talk about today, is MACD trend oscillator.
+Everyone knows that there are trending indicators, designed, to work in a trend, but there are oscillators that work best in the flat.
+The indicator, which we will talk about today, is the MACD trend oscillator.
 The full name is the Moving Average Convergence/Divergence Trading Method, it is pronounced as “MACD”, and has nothing in common with McDonald’s.

 Characteristics of the indicator

 The MACD indicator shows us exactly what is said in its name: to what extent the moving averages have converged or dispersed on the chart.
 This indicator was developed by the well-known New York trader Gerald Appel in 1979 to analyze the stock market, and then, as often happens, migrated to other financial markets, including Forex.

 The main reason for such popularity of the MACD indicator is that it does provide a lot of useful information about the market while combining the properties of both the trend indicator and the oscillator.
 The author of the indicator, Gerald Appel, is also the author of several books, such as “Winning Marker System: 83 ways to beat the market”, “Stock market trading systems “,” New directions in technical analysis” and others, and also issued his own newsletter “Systems and Forecasts”.

 The MACD indicator uses as many as three moving averages in the calculations, although on the chart we see only two: the value of the long moving average is deducted from the value of the shorter one, and then the difference is once again smoothed out.
 Why so much smoothing?
 Why do you need to smooth anything at all?